 - Dr. Mariana Petronela Hanga, Aston University, UK, 2019: Dr. Hanga’s research sought to optimize cultivated meat production by creating a robust and reliable scale-up process for fat and muscle animal cells.
 She co-cultured fat and muscle bovine cells to advance production of cultivated beef toward commercialization.
 This work paves the way for pilot-scale bioreactors that produce complex cultivated meat products.
 Read more here and here.
 Watch Dr. Hanga talk about her research here.

 - Mari-Liis Tammik, TFTAK (Center for Food and Fermentation Technologies), Estonia, 2019: Ms. Tammik and the team at TFTAK explored the fermentation of oat protein for application in plant-based meat to optimize the texture, flavor, and nutrition.
 Their research led to a prototype pea-oat-based burger.
 Read more here.
 Watch Mari-Liis talk about her research here.

-- Beth Zotter, Trophic LLC, USA, 2019: Ms. Zotter is using red seaweed protein to develop sustainable, meaty, and nutritious plant-based meat.
+- Beth Zotter, UMARO (formerly Trophic), USA, 2019: Ms. Zotter is using red seaweed protein to develop sustainable, meaty, and nutritious plant-based meat.
 Red seaweed has a high protein content and remarkable umami flavor.
 Its “red-meat-like attributes” are perfectly fit for alternative protein products such as bacon.
 Learn more here.
-Watch Trophic CTO Dr. Amanda Stiles discuss their research here.
+Watch UMARO CTO Dr. Amanda Stiles discuss their research here.